MarsMDK/NuMeTriS/README.md

     G = Graph(adjacency=Wij)

 where Wij is the weighted adjacency matrix in 2-D numpy array format.

+If you want to initialize a sparse matrix you can type:

+    G = Sparse_Graph(adjacency=Wij)

+In this case, a csr sparse matrix is necessary in input.

 After initializing you can already explore core network statistics such as (out-)degree, in-degree, reciprocated degrees, non-reciprocated out-degrees and non-reciprocated in-degrees, available using the respective codewords: